shineiifl/etf_trade_activation_model/README.md

     on 3.18lakh customer base who have accepted ETF.
 After we find the effective channel and target a particular segment of clients using that effective channel for conversion.

 --> Futher, we have 54k customers who are trading post accepting ETF out of 3.18Lakh customers.
-NOW... we have to build a machine learning model to find propensity
-    of customers who are probable of trading post accepting ETF.
+NOW... model is built to predict an ETF accepted will trade post ETF